isabella232/cf-networking-notes/extract-network-api.md

 Guardian has partially externalized its own Networking behavior.
 Network setup and teardown are implemented via `runc` prestart and poststop hooks.
 However, key networking features like `NetIn`, `NetOut`, `Info` and `Metrics` are still implemented in-process, and there are no immediate plans to externalize them.

 ## Proposed solution
-A separate OS process, `cnetd` (container networking daemon), serves an HTTP API on `127.0.0.1`.
+A separate OS process, tentatively named `conetd` (container networking daemon), serves an HTTP API on `127.0.0.1`.
 It exposes two categories of endpoints.

 ### Guardian-facing endpoints